 Automated Quality Inspection is a critical component of the manufacturing quality control processes, ensuring products meet specified standards and customer expectations.
 Traditionally, manual quality inspection has been the norm, relying on human inspectors to identify defects and ensure quality.
 However, with advancements in technology, machine vision systems have emerged as a powerful alternative, offering several advantages over manual inspection.
-This case study explores the improvements in quality inspection through the adoption of machine vision and further enhancements enabled by artificial intelligence (AI) and machine learning (ML).
+This case study explores the improvements in quality inspection through the adoption of machine vision for automated inspection and further enhancements enabled by artificial intelligence (AI) and machine learning (ML).

 Manual Quality Inspection